Rape Aggression Defense Training

 - Participants MUST attend all four days and must be 18 or have parental consent

-- Registration will be on a first come, first basis
+- Registration will be on a first come, first basis (local community members can register, but priority will be given to the SU community)

 To develop and enhance the options of self-defense so they may become viable considerations to the woman who is attacked.